omarpr/bigdata_p3/README.md

-# Big Data Analytics (CIIC 8995) Project II
+# Big Data Analytics (CIIC 8995) Project III
-Project II of Big Data Analytics (CIIC 8995) given by Dr. Manuel Rodríguez in the University of Puerto Rico, Mayagüez Campus.
+Project III of Big Data Analytics (CIIC 8995) given by Dr. Manuel Rodríguez in the University of Puerto Rico, Mayagüez Campus.

 An example of this is available at http://kvm_33.uprm.edu/p3/.